predixdesignsystem/px-sass-doc/README.md

-#px-sass-doc
+# px-sass-doc

 ## Overview

-px-sass-doc is a Predix UI component for displaying the Sass documentation for one of our Px design repositories.
+Px-sass-doc is a Predix UI component used to display the Sass documentation for our Px design repositories.

 ## Usage